anaclumos/extracranial/Research/pages/Grammarly Work Note 2023-05-25.md

 ![[57FF25.png]]

 Managing metrics is easier with a scorecard as it serves as the front end.
-In the past, we didn't have a scorecard and relied on experimenting with birds to extract [[GNAR]] data, which only showed numbers and not the p-value.
+In the past, we didn't have a scorecard and relied on experimenting with birds to extract [[GNAR]] data, which only showed numbers and not the [[p-value]].
 Our goal is to create historical lines to improve our metrics management.

 ## Why not buy a solution at [[Grammarly]]?